 Sensitivity analysis vs. scenario analysis: Should you use them together or independently?
 You can reap a lot of benefits from using the two together.
 By doing so, you can gain a more comprehensive view of possible outcomes and better prepare for them.

 For example, a post-secondary school is considering developing a new student learning center on campus.
 They decide to run a financial forecasting model to determine the impact of their investment.
 First, they do a scenario analysis to find a base-, best- and worst-case scenario.

 From there, conducting a sensitivity analysis would supply more nuanced information regarding one of these possible scenarios.
 In this case, the school may be looking at how a potential 5% increase or decrease in revenue would affect their bottom line if they move forward with this investment.
 Which costs are flexible or inflexible to this change in revenue?
 Rent is inflexible, but will the ability to control the salaries of the center's staff, the overhead costs, etc. be enough to keep their revenue positive?
 Conducting a sensitivity analysis can help the school's leaders gain a clearer picture of what the optimal budget would be for a project of this size.

-Standalone analysis—either sensitivity or scenario on its own—would not provide the full picture.
+Standalone analysis--either sensitivity or scenario on its own--would not provide the full picture.
 Ultimately, using both scenario planning methods in conjunction with one another will help you forecast more accurately and diminish the risk potential.
-And a Complete Planning platform like Vena makes it easy.

 With our scenario planning and analysis software, you're able to mitigate risk with agile scenario modeling.
 We harness the full power of live data in a secure, centralized database so that you're able to capture a precise picture of your organization's financial health, enabling you to make business decisions much more confidently.